 If as a result of any acquisition of shares, the acquirer will hold more than 90% of the company's issued and outstanding share capital or of a class of shares, or more than 90% of the voting power of the company, the acquisition must be made through a tender offer to acquire all of the shares or all of the shares of such class.
 If the shares represented by the shareholders who did not tender their shares in the tender offer constitute less than 5% of the issued and outstanding share capital of the company or of a class of shares (or voting power thereof), and a majority of the shareholders offered such tender who do not have a personal interest in receipt of such tender accepted such tender (which condition shall not apply if, following consummation of the tender offer, the acquirer holds at least 98% of all of the company's outstanding shares or voting rights), all of the shares that the acquirer offered to purchase will be transferred to the acquirer by operation of law.
 If the dissenting shareholders hold 5% or more of the issued and outstanding share capital (or voting power) of the company or of a class of shares, the acquirer may not acquire additional shares of the company from shareholders who accepted the tender offer to the extent that following such acquisition the acquirer would then own over 90% of the company's issued and outstanding share capital or of a class of shares.
-Shareholders may petition the court to alter the consideration for the acquirer may provide in the tender offer documents that a shareholder that accepts the offer may not seek such a court appraisal.
+Shareholders may petition the court to alter the consideration for the acquisition to reflect a fair value.
+Such petition may be submitted within six months from the date the tender offer has been accepted.
+However, the acquirer may provide in the tender offer documents that a shareholder that accepts the offer may not seek such a court appraisal.